cpagan415/weather-dashboard/README.md

-# weather-dashboard
+# Challenge 6 UCF BootCamp Weather Dashboard
-This is an application to view the weather of different cities
+This is an application to view the weather of different cities with the open weather map api.

-Problems still occuring:

-1. User search history needs to be displayed nicely.
-2. Date needs to be changed depending on the city world wide
-3. Need to include validation of the search
-4. Include 5 day forecasts with icons
-5. Include UV Index
+https://github.com/cpagan415/weather-dashboard/assets/images/Screen Shot 2021-04-05 at 12.48.41 AM.png